All Products

 hostPath:

-path: /etc/localtime # Mount the /etc/localtime file from the host to the same path inside the container through the volumeMounts and volumes fields.
+path: /etc/localtime # Mount the host's /etc/localtime file to the same path in the container using volumeMounts and volumes fields.

 ---